 How To Prepare Your Nails Before Using Tea Tree Oil

 Doing some prep work before you use tea tree oil on your nails can help the oil reach deeper into your skin and nails and offer better results.
-If your nails are too thick or long, the nail bed will not absorb the oil properly, and you may not get the benefit of the medicine.
+If your nails are too thick or long, the nail bed will not absorb the oil properly, and you may not get the benefit of this alternative medicine.

 Here’s how you can prepare your nails for tea tree oil treatments: